SportsMonkie.com

 • Improbability, when a player attempts something that looks impossible and pulls it off

-• Context, since a decisive goal in a World Cup final carries more weight than the same strike in a friendly
+• Context, since a decisive goal in a World Cup or Champions League final carries more weight than the same strike in a friendly

 • Visual drama, goals that look spectacular on replay get passed down across generations